deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

   input features and returns :ref:`predicted values <supported_models__predictions_format>`.
 * ``predict_proba`` method which receives an |array-like|  of shape ``(n_samples, n_features)`` containing the
   input features and returns :ref:`probabilities per class <supported_models__predictions_format>`.
-  This method is required only for classification tasks.
+  This method is optional and needed only for classification tasks.

 Running Deepchecks With a Supported Model
 -----------------------------------------